Seneca-ICTOER/OPS705/docs/Labs/lab1.md

 In this investigation, you'll create, configure, and manage a Windows Server 2022 Virtual Machine using Microsoft Azure and a pre-built image.
 This means no tedious and time-consuming Windows installation!
 You'll also login to the VM remotely, using Microsoft's Remote Desktop Protocol to share its desktop.

 ### Part 1: Creating A Windows VM From An Image
-To create your Windows Server 2022 Virtual machine, perform the following steps:
+To create your Windows Server 2024 Virtual machine, perform the following steps:
 1. Navigate to *DevTest Labs > OPS705 > My virtual machines*
 1. Click the **+ Add** button.
 1. Wait for the *Choose a base* listing to populate.
 This may take a few moments.
-1. Select the item titled **Windows Server 2022 Datacenter**.
+1. Select the item titled **Windows Server 2024 Datacenter**.
 Be careful here!
 There are many other options.
 1. A new blade, *Create lab resource* appears.

     ![Image: Azure - Create Lab Resource](/img/azure-vm-labresource.png)

-1. In the *Virtual machine name* field, type: **yourSenecaUsername-win** (you only have 15 characters, you may need to abbreviate)
+1. In the *Virtual machine name* field, type: **az-win##** (you have been assigned a 2-digit UID, found in gradebook.
+Use that.
+Example: az-win01)
 1. *Username:* **yourSenecaUsername**
 1. *Use a saved secret:* Unchecked
 1. *Password*: Your choice, but use the same for all VMs and resources in this course.